eLetter-Greece/sailsjs-tutorial/introduction.md

 # Introduction
-Node.js has been sweeping the world of corporate development.
+Node.js and IO.js has been sweeping the world of corporate development.
 Powering names like Paypal, Netflix, Walmart, and IBM, it's clearly a technology that allows for scalability, and offers the advantage of being able to code in one language on the client and server.
 However, in it's current state there is some question of how to best approach this new technology.
 The aim of this book is to introduce this technology and make it appraochable.

-Sails.js is primarly designed for building real-time Application Programming Interfaces (APIs), and in this book we will explore Sails ability to make an API as well as views rendered on the server for the sake of simplicity.
+Sails.js is primarly designed for rapidly building real-time REST Application Programming Interfaces (APIs), and in this book we will explore Sails ability to make APIs as well server side view rendering - for simplicities sake.

 ## Who is this book for?
 This book was written to most approachable for those with some experience in JavaScript or server side code in any languages.
-However it's not meant to be for experts, or even those with some experience in server side coding, unless the desire is specifically to gain experience in the Sails framework.
+However it's not meant for experts, unless the desire is specifically to gain experience in the Sails framework.
 Despite all this, I'll make the best effort to make this book approachable to those with no experience in writing code of any kind.

 ## Prerequisities